sudhanshu-raj/sudhanshu-raj/README.md

 ## Hey there :wave:	, I'm Sudhanshu!
 Good to see you here!

-  Hii, I'm just entering my feet into the opensource world :globe_with_meridians:	.Although this is my 1st year of college :school:	 ,I started coding from my school age and from then I continously grew my learning in this tech field.I love to make the stuffs automated and this is how I love python.
+  Hii, I'm just entering my feet into the opensource world :globe_with_meridians:	 ,I started coding from my school age and from then I continously grew my learning in this tech field.I love to make the stuffs automated and this is how I love python.
 Currently I'm putting more efforts on learning & I'm excited :sunglasses:		 towards my journey of opensource
   <hr>

 **Short Discription :**